boopsboops/nhamunda-checklist/nhamunda-checklist.md

 Upper and lower caudal fin lobes pigmented with dark stripes of equal size (stripes reach caudal fin base contra nattereri) -->

-Fishes were caught.
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+One individual was caught by hand from shallow, fast flowing water over a rocky substrate on main river stem.
+Water temperature was 28.3&deg;C. The live specimen is pictured in Figure YYY.

 ##### Figure